 The exhibition was made possible with support from the LMMM Chairman of the Board Patsy Brescia and the Board of Trustees, the City of Norwalk, the State of Connecticut and with major funding from the CT Humanities as well as sponsorships and grants from The Maurice Goodman Foundation, Klaffs, The Xerox Foundation and CTC&G. The exhibition, The Stairs Below was conceptualized by executive director Susan Gilgore, curated by Raechel Guest with the assistance of expert advisor Jennifer Pustz during its planning phase, and by Kathleen Motes Bennewitz during its implementation.

-This year, AASLH is proud to confer forty-eight national awards honoring people, projects, exhibits, and publications.
-The winners represent the best in the field and provide leadership for the future of state and local history.
-Presentation of the awards will be made at a special banquet during the 2017 AASLH Annual Meeting in Austin, Texas, on Friday, September 8.
-The banquet is supported by a generous contribution from the History Channel.
+In 2017, AASLH was proud to confer forty-eight national awards honoring people, projects, exhibits, and publications.
+The winners represented the best in the field and provided leadership for the future of state and local history.
+Presentation of the awards were made at a special banquet during the 2017 AASLH Annual Meeting in Austin, Texas, on Friday, September 8.
+The banquet was supported by a generous contribution from the History Channel.

 “I am truly honored that the Lockwood Mathews Mansion Museum, for the first time in its history, has won such a coveted national award from our nation’s foremost proponent of American State and Local History,” said Executive Director Susan Gilgore.
 “This highly competitive Award of Merit serves as the ultimate recognition and validation of the tireless efforts of our Community, Supporters, Officers, Volunteers and Staff and once again proves the vitality and relevance of our cherished institution.”
 In citing the sponsors of the winning exhibit Gilgore said that “without the CT Humanities Council this exhibit and national acclaim would simply not exist.”